pynvme/pynvme/doc/development.rst

 Files
 -----

-Here is a brief introduction on source code files.
+Here is a brief introduction on key source code files.

 .. list-table::
    :header-rows: 1